abinit/abinit/doc/tutorial/base1.md

 You will find there the number of WARNINGS and COMMENTS that were issued by the code during execution.
 You might try to find them in the file (localize the keywords "WARNING" or "COMMENT" in this file).
 Some of them are for the experienced user.
 For the present time, we will ignore them.
-You can find more information about messages in the log file in the [section 6.1](../../users/generated_files/help_abinit.html#logfile) of the abinit help file.
+You can find more information about messages in the log file in [[help:abinit#logfile|this section]] of the abinit help file.

 Then, open the [[tests/tutorial/Refs/tbase1_1.out]] file.
-You find some general information about the output file in [section 6.2](../../users/generated_files/help_abinit.html#outputfile) of the abinit help file.
+You find some general information about the output file [[help:abint#outputfile|here]] .
 You should also:

 * examine the header of `tbase1_1.out`